Wankaner–Surendra Nagar section

 The Wankaner–Surendranagar section belongs to Western Railway of Rajkot Division in Gujarat State.

 History

 Sir Lakhdiraji, who ruled from 1922 until 1948.
 Sir Lakhdiraji acted as a ruler, manager, patron and policeman of the state with great authority.
 Sir Lakhdiraji, like other contemporary rulers of Saurashtra, built roads and a railway network (of seventy miles), connecting Wadhwan and Morbi.
 Surendranagar-Rajkot section was laid in 1890.
 Gauge conversion of Viramgam–Hapa section via Surendranagar, Wankaner was completed by 1980.
 Morvi State Railway was merged into the Western Railway on 5 November 1951.

 Freight

 About 26 trains pass through this section daily.

 Doubling

-Doubling work on this section is expected to be commenced by December 2016.
+Doubling work on this section is completed in Feb 2023.